teolandon/samsara/README.md

 [Assignment website](http://www.cs.grinnell.edu/~osera/courses/csc312/18sp/homework/05-types.html).
 They are very sensible and predictable.

+Typechecking is done by constraint matching, to allow for type inference.

+### Type Inference

+As a part of typechecking, samsara infers the types of let-binds, functions, and function arguments whose types are not specified.
+Let-binds and function types are simply inferred by typechecking the type of the assigned expression.
+Function argument types are inferred by applying constraints to each expression in the AST, to allow for variable identifier strings that are currently matched to a generic type, to replace their matching with the current constraint, so as to conform to it.

+Generic types are generated during parsing, and replaced with their inferred types during typechecking, so as to keep the number of passes of the AST to 2.
+However, generics remain as they were initially generated in the AST, their inferred types are only used during typechecking to ensure that the inferred types are used across all expressions.
+Thus, any values whose printed representations show their type (lists, functions, etc), will be printed with generic types.
+In the future, inferred types will be returned to the evaluation function, and will be applied to the AST.

 TODO: Add typechecking rules directly in README.md

+## REPL

+The samsara REPL starts when samsara is ran with no arguments or flags, or with the _-repl_ flag.
+It allows for some simple line-editing, with left-right navigation, and up-down navigation through line history.
+To allow for multi-line expressions, expressions are terminated with two semicolons, `;;`.
+After those are entered, the expression is typechecked and evaluated.
+The type is printed out first, with the evaluated value next, like so:

+    t: type = val

+Where `type` is the type of the entered expression, and `val` the evaluated value.
+Any errors are shown in the REPL as well.
+In the future, REPL-specific commands will be implemented, to evaluate files and set modes (such as stepped mode), through the REPL.

 ## Dependencies
-samsara is written in OCaml, and uses the core library exclusively.
+samsara is written in OCaml, and uses the core library.
 Follow the official instructions from the [OCaml website](https://ocaml.org/docs/install.html) to install the latest OCaml tools.

+The samsara REPL uses the `ledit 2.04` library for line editing.
+It is available for download [here](http://cristal.inria.fr/~ddr/ledit/).
+While it is also available through `opam`, the `opam` repo only has an outdated version that is not compatible with OCaml 4.06.
+Thus, manual compilation and installation is required.
+The `ledit` library is vendored into the samsara project, and can be found in the `vendor/` directory.
+Its compilation requires `camlp5`, which can be easily installed through `opam`.
+To easily compile it and install it as a library in `ocamlfind`, run the make target `make ledit`.
+As long as all dependencies are in, this should compile `ledit` and install it as an available library.
+In case this still doesn't work, email me at <kalfasth@grinnell.edu> with any questions.
+A separate version of samsara without a REPL will be included in future versions.

-The `ocamlbuild` compiler is used to build the project.
+The `ocamlbuild` compiler with the `ocamlfind` tool is used to build the project.
 The Menhir library as well as `ocamllex` are used for parsing and lexing.
 Use `opam` to download Menhir with

     opam install menhir

-This should also install `ocamlbuild`, since it's a dependency, but in the rare case that it doesn't `ocamlbuil` can be installed using
+This should also install `ocamlbuild`, since it's a dependency, but in the rare case that it doesn't, `ocamlbuild` can be installed using

     opam install ocamlbuild